British Virgin Islands

 The six Cabernet Rooms are located in the Vineyard Wing and all include a private terrace overlooking the valley.

-There are four spacious Pinotage Suites located in both the Manor House and Garden House, each of which features a separate lounge and fantastic views.
+There are four spacious Pinotage Suites located in both the Manor Wing and Garden Wing, each of which features a separate lounge and fantastic views.

 Cap Classique Suites